MicrosoftDocs/dynamics365smb-docs/business-central/compliance/compliance-application-compliance.md

 ## Data Privacy
 Business Central supports data privacy initiatives like the General Data Protection Regulation (GDPR) that went into effect on May 25th 2018.
 Read more about how [Business Central supports GDPR](../admin-responding-to-requests-about-personal-data.md).

-If you are a developer and want to know how about classifyig data , see [this page](/dynamics365/business-central/dev-itpro/developer/devenv-classifying-data).
+If you are a developer for Business Central extensions you must know about classifying data.
+Please see [this page](/dynamics365/business-central/dev-itpro/developer/devenv-classifying-data).
 If you want to learn more about GDPR from a broader Dynamics 365 perspective, please see [this list of whitepapers](/dynamics365/get-started/gdpr/).

 ## Accounting processes and controls to aid compliance